How much can I contribute?

 Although a Roth IRA wouldn’t provide a tax benefit for the current year, it would grow tax-deferred, and you would have the benefit of tax-free qualified withdrawals later, whereas traditional IRA withdrawals are taxed.

-For tax-free withdrawals of investment gains within a Roth IRA, withdrawals must be taken after age 59½ and after a five-year holding period.
-There are exceptions, such as a first-time home purchase (up to $10,000), disability, or pay-outs to a beneficiary.
-The penalty may also be waived prior to 59½ for higher education expenses, birth or adoption ($5,000 limit), medical premiums, and substantially equal periodic payments (SEPP).
+You can take tax-free withdrawals of the total amount of your contributions to your Roth IRA at any time.
+But for investment earnings within a Roth IRA, tax-free withdrawals must normally be taken after age 59½ and after a five-year holding period.
+Other qualified tax-free withdrawals include a first-time home purchase (up to $10,000), disability, or pay-outs to a beneficiary.
+If you take non-qualified withdrawals, earnings will be taxable but not subject to the 10% early withdrawal penalty if taken for higher education expenses, birth or adoption expenses ($5,000 limit), medical premiums, and substantially equal periodic payments (SEPP).

 The following table lays out the income limitations for your eligibility for contributing to a Roth IRA.